Softorage/HugoTheme-VibrantShadows/README.md

 # Explanations to all privacy settings: https://gohugo.io/about/hugo-and-gdpr/#the-privacy-settings-explained
 privacy:
   disqus:
-    disable: "false"
+    disable: false
   googleAnalytics:
-    anonymizeIP: "true" # 'true' makes it so the users' IP addresses are anonymized within Google Analytics
+    anonymizeIP: true # 'true' makes it so the users' IP addresses are anonymized within Google Analytics
-    disable: "false"
+    disable: false
-    respectDoNotTrack: "false" # 'true' makes the GA templates respect the “Do Not Track” HTTP header
+    respectDoNotTrack: false # 'true' makes the GA templates respect the “Do Not Track” HTTP header
-    useSessionStorage: "false" # 'true' disables the use of Cookies and use Session Storage to Store the GA Client ID
+    useSessionStorage: false # 'true' disables the use of Cookies and use Session Storage to Store the GA Client ID

+#
+enableRobotsTXT: true # optional, allows to create a robots.txt file, which helps in SEO
+# sitemap, and RSS are generated automatically
+enableGitInfo: true # optional, allows us to use '.GitInfo' object. '.GitInfo' object allows us to leverage info from git for use in Hugo

+# Only if 'enableGitInfo' is set to 'true'
+frontmatter:
+  date: ["date", "publishDate", "lastmod", ":git"] # adding ':git' at the end (of default format) makes the atom/rss feed to fetch dates from git, once enableGitInfo is set to true in 'config' file

+# Allow HTML in markdown to be rendered
+markup:
+  goldmark:
+    renderer:
+      unsafe: true

 # Here starts our customization
 params: